siyuan-community/siyuan-developer-docs/docs/members/wetoria/contribute-en.md

 ### PR

-You can also fork the `siyuan-developer-docs`​ repository and create your content the same way, contributing via a PR.
+You can also fork the [siyuan-developer-docs](https://github.com/siyuan-community/siyuan-developer-docs)​ repository and create your content the same way, contributing via a PR.

 ‍

 ## Getting Support

-If you need help, <LinkContactUS />.
+If you need help, <a href="/zh-Hans/about/#contactUS" style="color: var(--vp-c-brand-1);" target="_blank">Contact US</a>.